GEHAZI DISOBEYED ORDERS

 Elisha had anticipated what Gehazi might do.
 It was too tempting to pass up such an opportunity to make life easier.
 Only, the principle of honesty and trust had been violated.
 To get part of the reward, Gehazi lied about having been sent by his master.
 He did not just defame himself but also his master.
 Gehazi’s action cast a shadow on Elisha’s relationship with God.
 The shame he brought on himself was much more severe for Elisha.
 Perhaps that is why the punishment for such a violation of disobedience was so severe.
 Now, Gehazi had to carry his guilt in public as a leper.
 Herein after, he too had to live in isolation.

 To a modern reader, Gehazi’s punishment for his transgression was too severe.
 Could we learn something from Elisha’s sentencing?
 What would Jesus have done?
-He did send out His disciples and instructed them to win converts and not earn money (Mt.10: 5-9).
-They were to turn enemies into friends (Mt.5: 43-47).
+He did send out His disciples and instructed them to win converts and not earn money (Matthew 10:5-9).
+They were to turn enemies into friends (Matthew 5:43-47).
 That was precisely what Elisha had done.
 He had won Naaman over to the God of Israel.
 He was a God that healed even Israel’s enemy without charge.
 Gehazi created the opposite impression of God and His servant.
 Like Naaman’s god, Israel’s God also exacted payment.
 Gehazi made his master’s religion appear to be like the Syrian religion.
 Only those that could pay the gods could be served.
 That was not the intent of Elisha nor was it the intent of Israel’s religion, neither was it of Jesus.
-Jesus was not in the business of making money but in the business of rescuing souls and a nation from doom (Mt.23: 37-39).
+Jesus was not in the business of making money but in the business of rescuing souls and a nation from doom (Matthew 23:37-39).

 People, in the service of Jesus, were urged to seek the kingdom of God first and do what is right, then all the other necessities that life requires would be provided (Mt.6: 33).
 Earthly goods tend to get in the way of God’s service.
 Instead of serving God, we spend our time guarding what the world regards as valued.
 These are earthly treasures that compete with heaven.
 They and not God lord it over us (Mt.6: 19-24).
 Like Gehazi, we lose our ability to see our own reason for being in the service of God.
 Of course, ministers ought to be paid for serving us, but it should not be their task to raise the funds to sustain them and the costly facilities that house congregations (Mt.10: 10).
 Jesus did not commission His disciples to build sanctuaries and cathedrals but to teach people how to live godly lives (Mt.28: 19).
 To make disciples means to gather students and teach them the facts of life.
 That was precisely what Elisha was doing and Gehazi, the student, did not get it.